monsoonmaelstrom/book2/book2.md

 Lewis raises his eyebrows slightly, and I think maybe he dips his head minutely in what might be a nod, but I’m not sure.

-“Whatever,” Lisette says.
+“Whatever,” Lisette states.
 “Your mother wants you in the galley.”

 “Great,” I mutter as I leave Lewis and head that way.